trothr/znetboot/clefonvm.md

 by those who don't know CMS or z/VM.

-While this document was written specifically for ClefOS, it is applicable for NORD, SUSE, OpenSUSE, CentOS, Debian, Fedora, or any other Linux which can run on IBM Z architecture.
+While this document was written specifically for ClefOS, it is applicable for NORD, SUSE, OpenSUSE, Debian, Fedora, or any other Linux which can run on IBM Z architecture.
 In fact, the ZNETBOOT utility could theoretically be used for installing any operating system capable of running on IBM Z as long as